-This prospect's implications provide that even growth mindsets can be encouraged to explore new things and require adult intervention to some extent.
-It might be encouraging children to do better in the future or by providing them with a starting point for any given problem-solving play.
+This prospect’s implications provide that even growth mindsets can be encouraged to explore new things and require adult intervention to some extent.
+It might be encouraging children to do better in the future or providing them with a starting point for any given problem-solving play.
 Therefore, about adult intervention in any exploratory problem-solving play, children with a growth mindset would prefer to have both prospects in their learning process; one where they are allowed to explore opportunities on their own without thinking about mistakes and another is an adult’s intervention in terms of motivation and encouragement in any given play.

-This paper's main aim was to determine the importance of play experiences as an appropriate form to promote a growth mindset for a young child.
+This paper’s main aim was to determine the importance of play experiences as an appropriate form to promote a growth mindset for a young child.
 It has been identified in the main findings that children’s mindset requires to be formed based on well-defined structures and knowledge to reach towards the enhancement and development of mindset in the future.
 The findings also found that young children with a growth mindset have risk-taking behaviour through which they prefer to explore the unknown.
-These children have an ability to see failure as another opportunity to do better in future.
+These children have the ability to see failure as another opportunity to do better in the future.
 It has also been identified in light of intelligence theory that growth mindsets are more inclined to face challenges than fixed mindsets.

 Regarding my personal experience with carrying out the work, I learned major dimensions of Dweck’s theory and how exploratory problem-solving play can enhance the growth mindset.
 During data collection, I found several authentic journals and articles for conducting the paper.
 Throughout the work, I learned that children with a growth mindset could be provided with great opportunities to achieve results.
 I also realised that I learned about children’s development through exploratory problem-solving play throughout the learning process.
 This implied I could apply theory in practice and have a better understanding of the child’s mindset on a practical level.